 Stonehouse Trail, 1.2 Miles,

 BlueBlue/Red-blazed Yup.
 It’s blazed blue just like the Mainline trail.
 And just like the next trail too.
 And the one after that.
 Why?
 Why confound the casual and serious hiker alike?
 I don’t have any idea but I do know it’s really pretty annoying.
-[This has since been remedied and is now the blazes are blue and red.]
+[This has since been remedied and now the blazes are blue and red.
+I like to think I am the reason for the positive change.]
 Keep in mind that all 18 Tunxis Trails are called “The Tunxis Trail” despite their other names.
 So if you’re out for a day hike in this area, be careful.
 There are usually little blue wooden signs high up in trees that attempt to explain your whereabouts – but most are too weather-worn to actually read.
 In other words, bring a map.